mkirsch42/antitimer/README.md

 #### Set Antichamber Path
 AntiTimer will ask you to find ``Antichamber\Binaries\Win32\UDK.exe`` to be able to locate all the files it needs.
 This will be stored inside antitimer.cfg for future use.

+#### Set a timer
+By default, antitimer does not connect to a timer.
+To select a timer, go to the Timer menu and select the timer you want.
+Selecting Llanfair will automatically open the timer, while selecting LiveSplit requires a LiveSplit server instance to be running already (see above: Making LiveSplit Work).
+Your timer selection will be saved.

 Configure your run
 ------